 In response to citizen concerns, in the spring of 2016, the City of Isle of Palms hired a coyote trapper and since that time, continues to trap on public property near areas where the public has reported coyote sightings.
-Citizen engagement in reporting (843 - 886 - 6522) any sightings to the City is important because it enables the strategic placement of the traps.
-To date, the City's contractor has trapped two (2) coyotes.
-The City has increased the number of traps deployed on public property.
-The City's trapper is now using soft leg traps, which do not injure fur-bearing animals.
-Five (5) traps have been deployed so far in three (3) different locations.
+Citizen engagement in reporting any sightings to the City is important because it enables the strategic placement of the traps.
+Sightings should be reported to the Police Department's Non-Emergency number at (843) 886 - 6522.

 According to State Law trapped animals may not be relocated and, therefore, must be euthanized.
 Since it is unlawful to discharge firearms within the limits of the City of Isle of Palms, this action must take place outside of the City limits.
 Citizens are also encouraged to read SCDNR's guidance regarding hiring a wildlife management expert.